QuirkyQubits/quirkyqubits.github.io/fetch-receipt-api.md

 ## 🚀 How It Works

-You give the app a digital version of your receipt, and it uses a set of scoring rules to figure out how many points it’s worth.
-Different purchases earn different points - for example, based on the amount spent or the time of day you shopped.
+The user provides a digital version of a receipt, and the system uses a set of scoring rules to determine how many points it’s worth.
+Different purchases earn different points - for example, based on the amount spent or the time of day the purchase occurred.

-Developers can run this system on their own computers or inside a container using Docker.
+Developers can run this system locally or inside a Docker container.

 For full technical instructions, check out the GitHub repository:
 🔗 [Project README](https://github.com/QuirkyQubits/fetch-receipt-processor-challenge/blob/main/README.md)